-CLASS FILLED CLASS 1033 – SURF FISHING AND KNOT TYING 101
+CLASS FILLED - CLASS 1126 – SURF FISHING 101 and KNOT TYING for BEGINNERS

-STU BALDWIN has been a recreational angler for most of his life, with over 48 years of active surf fishing and 35 in team competitions.
+STU BALDWIN has been a recreational angler for most of his life, with over 49 years of active surf shing and 40 years of competitive surf shing.
 This class will give the novice a big head start as Stu shares his knowledge of such things as proper equipment, rod and reel selection, basic knot tying, natural vs. artificial bait, even how to read a beach.
 Class size is limited to 18.
-Wednesday, Jan 30.
+Wednesday, Feb 12.

-As a lifelong surf fisher and Past President of the OBX Anglers Club, STU BALDWIN has a wealth of knowledge to share about his passion.
+As a lifelong surf sher with over 40 years of experience in competitive surf fishing, and Past President of the OBX Anglers Club, STU BALDWIN has a wealth of knowledge to share about his passion.
 This class is for fellow aficionados wanting to learn more advanced skills.
-Stu will cover selection of rod and reel plus bait, but also techniques for targeting Red Drum, Speckled Trout, Flounder, and Bluefish.
+Stu will cover selection of rod and reel plus additional tips on bait rigging and knot tying.
+He will also discuss advanced techniques for targeting Speckled Trout, Flounderand Red sh.
 Class size is limited to 18.
-Wednesday, Feb 13.
+Thursday, Feb 20.

 What do you really know about our beautiful Corolla Wild horses?
 Chief